usfca-pllab/uncrustable/doc/web.md

 5. Mermaid diagram code is returned to Bridge
 6. Bridge passes the Mermaid diagram code to the Mermaid component
 7. Mermaid component renders the diagram

-## Future Enhancements

-The current implementation uses a mock DFA generator in `Bridge.ts`.
-The planned WebAssembly integration will replace this with actual Rust-compiled WebAssembly code for automata parsing and DFA generation.
-This will involve completing the integration between the DFA module's print functionality and the WebAssembly boundary, allowing direct transfer of Mermaid diagram syntax to the frontend.